wamiz/splio-sdk/README.md

  - addContactToBlacklist

 #### getLists()
-Retrieve all lists from the specified universe
+Retrieve all lists from the specified universe.
+Returns EmailListCollection object.

 ----